Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Auto-pause after x seconds when room is empty, 0 to disable.
+Auto-pause after x seconds when the channel is empty, 0 to disable.

 .. _audio-command-audioset-globaldailyqueue: